imixs/imixs-cloud/doc/INGRESS.md

 # Ingress Configuration with Traefik.io

+In general services running in a kubernetes cluster are not visible from outside or the Internet.
+To gain access from the Internte to a single service or app running inside your cluster you need a so called _Ingress Network_ .
-Imixs-Cloud provides a Ingress Configuration based on [Traefik.io](http://traefik.io).
+_Imixs-Cloud_ provides a Ingress Configuration based on [Traefik.io](http://traefik.io).
 Traefik.io is a reverse proxy and load balancer to be used within a kubernetes cluster.
 Traefik provides Custom Resource Definitions (CRD) for routing HTTP/HTTPS requests from outside of your cluster to particular services.

-To deploy traefik.io within the imixs-cloud run:
+To deploy traefik.io within the _Imixs-Cloud_ run:

 	$ kubectl apply -f management/traefik/

-to undeploy traefik.io run:

-	$ kubectl delete -f management/traefik/

 ## Configuration

 The traefik setup consists of three resource yaml files.

-### Deployment Configuration
+### 1. The Deployment Configuration

-The 002-deployment.yaml file contains the deployment configuration for Traefik.io.
-This also includes Let's Encrypt setup.
+The file _002-deployment.yaml_ contains the deployment configuration for Traefik.io.
+This also includes a Let's Encrypt setup to provide SSL certificates.

-Before your apply the traefik configuration please replace the place holder _{YOUR-E-MAIL}_ with the e-mail address of your organisation.
+Before your apply the traefik configuration please edit the file _002-deployment.yaml_ and replace the place holder _{YOUR-E-MAIL}_ with the e-mail address of your organization.

 Also comment the ACM Staging server from the Let's Encrypt setup after you have tested your cluster setup.
+The stating setup is just simulating certificates but not creating them.

         # comment staging server for production
         - --certificatesresolvers.default.acme.caserver=https://acme-staging-v02.api.letsencrypt.org/directory
         - --certificatesresolvers.default.acme.email={YOUR-E-MAIL}

-### Ingress Configuration
+### 2. The Ingress Configuration

-The 003-ingressroute.yaml file contains the ingress configuration for the Taefik.io service.
+The file _003-ingressroute.yaml_ contains the ingress configuration for the Taefik.io service.
 The spec defines a external IP address which is used to route external requests to one cluster node.
-Traffic that ingresses into the cluster with the external IP (as destination IP), on the Service port, will be routed to one of the Service endpoints. externalIPs are not managed by Kubernetes and are the responsibility of the cluster administrator.
+Traffic that ingresses into the cluster with the external IP (as destination IP), on the Service port, will be routed to one of the Service endpoints.
+External IPs are not managed by Kubernetes and are the responsibility of the cluster administrator.
 Find more details [here](https://kubernetes.io/docs/concepts/services-networking/service/#external-ips).

 So before you apply the traefik configuration please replace the _{MASTER-NODE-IP}_ with the Node IP address of one of your kubernetes cluster nodes used to ingress external traefik.
 This should typically be the IP address from your master node.